Consumer Champions work with Suffolk Trading Standards to:

 The work of the network is about making sure that people in Suffolk have the information and knowledge to be able to identify a scam, and have the confidence to say no.

 The Consumer Champion Network was set up by Suffolk Trading Standards in 2001, to act as a bridge between Trading Standards and the local community.

 It aims to make it easier for people to access information about consumer rights, protecting themselves and their community in the process.

-There are currently over 550 Consumer Champions across Suffolk.
+As of January 2019, there are over 600 Consumer Champions across Suffolk.
 They educate and empower people around them about their rights.

 The network offers people the opportunity to: